-Respondents report increasing usage of multi-cloud or hybrid cloud services compared to previous year, majorly because of their ability to offer high flexibility, control, availability and performance gains.
+Respondents report increasing usage of multi-cloud or hybrid cloud services compared to the previous year, majorly because of their ability to offer high flexibility, control, availability and performance gains.
 80 percent of respondents had their primary applications or services hosted on a cloud platform.

-Typical Platform-As-Service (PaaS) offerings are also found to be more inclined towards containerization-driven deployment model that has container images as the packaging method and container runtimes for execution.
+Typical Platform-As-Service (PaaS) offerings are also found to be more inclined towards a containerization-driven deployment model that has container images as the packaging method and container runtimes for execution.

-Adopting cloud best practices is looked at as a path to gaining better visibility into costs of running technologies.
+Adopting cloud best practices is looked at as a path to gaining better visibility into the costs of running technologies.

 Respondents who met all essential cloud characteristics reported:

-- 2.6 times more accuracy in estimating software operational costs
+- 2.6 times more accuracy in estimating operational software costs

-- Twice as likely to be able to easily identify their most operationally expensive applications
+- Twice as likely to be able to identify their most operationally expensive applications easily

 - 1.65 times as likely to stay under their software operation budget